-RISD is the country’s top school for artists and the arts, according to various magazines.
-The modest university has just over 2,000 undergraduate students and shares a campus with Brown University in Providence.
+According to various magazines, RISD is the country’s top school for artists and the arts.
+The modest university has over 2,000 undergraduate students and shares a campus with Brown University in Providence.
 RISD participates in Division III, while Brown competes in the Ivy League.
-The Rhode Island School Of Design Mascot created many controversies but was later accepted but all teaching bodies.
+It created many controversies but was later accepted by all teaching bodies.
 Read on to explore everything about this unofficial school mascot.

 1. Scrotie: The Unofficial Mascot